 Reading Guide: The report is made up of several sections, and reading each in isolation should be possible.
-In section 1.1 a sort of 'Executive Summary' is given; section 2 introduces methods used in this report to determine how to best perform so-called model-calibration, and introduces important terminology used throughout the report - the discussion of how we chose our methods may not interest all readers; section 3 is analytical and shows how we determined which method to use in calibrating models in the case these are used for non-extreme climate properties; section 4 analyses the same problem, but for use in extremes of climate change - precipitation events such as cloudbursts, and sea-level; in sections 5 and 6 methods used for producing projections of future sea levels and storm surges are described; in the online Danish Climate Atlas uncertainties are shown as the 10 and 90 percentiles of the spread due to model choice, in section 7 we discuss issues related to 'uncertainty' in this climate atlas; for each climate index provided we describe in detail the implementation in section 8 - if the reader is only interested in how climate indices were calculated in practise, this is the section to read.
+In section 1.1 a sort of 'Executive Summary' is given; section 2 introduces methods used in this report to determine how to best perform so-called model-calibration, and introduces important terminology used throughout the report - the discussion of how we chose our methods may not interest all readers; section 3 is analytical and shows how we determined which method to use in calibrating models in the case these are used for non-extreme climate properties; section 4 analyses the same problem, but for use in extremes of climate change - precipitation events such as cloudbursts, and sea-level; in sections 5 and 6 methods used for producing projections of future sea levels and storm surges are described; in the online version of Klimaatlas uncertainties are shown as the 10 and 90 percentiles of the spread due to model choice, in section 7 we discuss issues related to 'uncertainty'; for each climate index provided we describe in detail the implementation in section 8 - if the reader is only interested in how climate indices were calculated in practise, this is the section to read.

-1.1 Brief summary of Climate Atlas contents
+1.1 Brief summary of the contents of Klimaatlas

-The Danish Climate Atlas was launched in 2019, updated twice in 2020, and time-series of climate properties will be made available in 2021.
+Klimaatlas was launched in 2019, updated twice in 2020, and time-series of climate variables were made available in 2021.
+In 2022 information for RCP2.6 was added.